lalanza808/bones/README.md

 # bones

 Simple IRC bot written in Rust as a learning exercise.
+Uses the [irc](https://docs.rs/irc) crate.